-8 The term "chromostly homeless" was coined by HUD and is defined by HUD as follows: "An unaccompanied homeless individual with a disabling condition who has either been continuously homeless for a year or more OR has had at least four (4) opisodes of homelessness in the past three (3) years, A disabling condition is defined as 'a diagnosable substance use disorder, serious mental illness, developmental disability, or chronic physical illness or disability, including the opoccurrence of two or more of those conditions."
-In defining the chronically homeless, the term 'homeless' means 'a person sleeping in a place not meant for human habitation (e.g., living on the streets) or in an emergency homeless shelter."
+&lt;sup>8 The term "chronically homeless" was coined by HUD and is defined by HUD as follows: "An unaccompanied homeless individual with a disability condition who has either been continuously homeless for a year or more OR has had at least four (4) opisodes of homelessness in the past three (3) years.
+A disability condition is defined as 'a diagnosable substance use disorder, serious mental illness, developmental disability, or chronic physical illness or disability, including the co-occurrence of two or more of these conditions."
+In defining the chronically homeless, the term 'homeless' means 's parson slooping in a place not meant for human habitation (e.g., living on the streets) or in an emergency homeless shelter.